S. K. Majumdar (commodore): Helicopters

 Apart from pioneering the concepts of usage of helicopter in India, he was a pioneer in mountain terrain operations.
 He "evolved concepts of mountain flying in erstwhile NEFA (Arunachal Pradesh), Assam, Nagaland and Jammu and Kashmir, and displayed an astonishing degree of dedication and professionalism."

 After 29 years of distinguished service in the Indian Air Force, he retired in March 1977.
 'Clients' during his Air Force time included former prime ministers Jawaharlal Nehru and Indira Gandhi.
 His career is also noteworthy for being accident-free.

 In recognition of his yeoman service and pioneering work in the field of helicopter aviation, he was awarded Sikorsky Pioneering Award in 2004 by the Rotary Wing Society of India.

-Anecdotes

-There are many anecdotes of his life involving political stalwarts like Jawaharlal Nehru, K. K. Menon, Indira Gandhi, V. V. Giri and the like.
-He had many stories to tell about his experiences.

-He was regarded by his peers and family as "cheerful [and] generous" with "very high integrity, honesty and extremely patriotic.
-He had a good sense of humour and was a great story teller."

 Death

-Early in the morning of 20 July 2011, Air Commodore SK Majumdar - "First military helicopter pilot of India", "Doyen of the Indian Air Force", "Father of One-Oh-Four Helicopter Sqd, (Fire Birds)" - bid us his last good bye after a semi-prolonged illness!
-He died at age 83 at the Army Research and Referral Hospital in the Delhi Cantt section of New Delhi.
+He died at age 83 at the Army Research and Referral Hospital in the Delhi Cantt section of New Delhi on the morning of 20 July, 2011 due to a prolonged illness.